2011–12 ISTAF SuperSeries

 The debut season of the ISTAF SuperSeries commenced on 8 September 2011 to 1 July 2012 with 4 SuperSeries tournaments.
 The ISTAF SuperSeries is an international tournament by the International Sepaktakraw Federation (ISTAF) to bring the sport of Sepaktakraw to the international audience.

 The first SuperSeries of the season was held in Bangkok, Thailand, followed by Palembang, Indonesia, and Singapore before finishing back in Bangkok.

-The overall winner of the first ISTAF SuperSeries season for men and women is Thailand.
+The overall winner of the first ISTAF SuperSeries season for men and women was Thailand.
 Both teams from Thailand swept through all the gold medals in the individual ISTAF SuperSeries tournament.
-The battle for second-place is more interesting for both the men and women's competition.
+The battle for second-place was more interesting for both the men and women's competition.
 The ISTAF's Super Series men's editions saw Malaysia and Indonesia constantly fighting for the runner up spot, both coming in at second place twice.
 The same situation plays out in the women's edition as well, with South Korea and Vietnam achieving the runner-up spot twice in the season.